collocations.org

 PHRASES

-a leader/member of an expedition
+the leader of an expedition, a member of an expedition

 Report an error or submit a comment/suggestion on expedition